LadyBiosphere/portfolio/README.md

 About this project
 =============
-Updated: Friday the 30th of September 2016.
+Updated: Sunday the 2nd of October 2016.

 I created this portfolio with intentions of showing it to future employers and clients.
 It showcases my latest digital projects, my work history and a bit about my education.